Parkland-Engineering-Club/Gunshot-Detection-System/README.md

 # Gunshot-Detection-System
-System designed to detect gunshots inside populated buildings and alert authorities through the building's emergency response system
+System designed to detect gunshots inside populated buildings and alert authorities through the building's emergency alert system.
+The system utilizes two modified custom clapswitch circuts, an Arduino Uno, and a Liquid Crystal Display to filter, detect, and signal the discharge of a weapon.
+We hope that this system can be used in schools and offices around the world to help prevent gun violence.